javaclinic/forum/README.md

 </Context>
 ```
-* **NOTE** Use this context.xml only if you are configuring container(Tomcat)-managed datasource.
-You can safely remove this file if you are using Spring-managed datasource.

 ## How to build WAR package and deploy to Tomcat
 * `mvn clean package` - builds a war file, e.g. `target/forum.war`